nicksavill/kDNA-annotation/README.md

 If Meme is installed then it can be run from `pipeline.py` directly.
 This will search for the common motifs and save the results in the directory `Work_files/Meme`.

 If Meme is not installed then use the https://meme-suite.org/meme/ server.
-Change the meme-suite parameters to search for at least 3 motifs with a miniumum width of 5.
+Change the meme-suite parameters to search for at least 3 motifs with a minimum width of 5.
 This should pick up the initiation sequence just upstream of the HQ gRNAs.
 Once Meme has finished, download the file `meme.txt` and save it in the directory `Work_files/Meme`.

 #### Step 8